rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 Rocket Pool experience for every member.

 The motivation for the update in this RPIP is that:

 - The 50% retrospective award cap has inadvertently created a bottleneck in the GMC's ability to distribute funds efficiently.
 The majority of submissions fall into the retrospective award category, causing a significant backlog.
 Removing the cap would allow the GMC to address the backlog and honor the contributions of community members who have made significant contributions to the protocol.
+- The rigidity of the current awards schedule limits the opportunity for adjustments and modifications, leading to decisions that are often too final.
+Consequently, there seems to be an imbalance favoring retrospective awards over grants.
+The implementation of an ongoing awards period, allows for more flexibility and adaptability in the decision-making process.
+By adopting a rolling awards system, the GMC can achieve enhanced efficiency and provide greater value to the recipients.
+- Given the identified weaknesses within the GMC and the increased demand necessitated by rolling awards, there is a need for an expanded role of the GMC Administrator.
+This role would involve overseeing and facilitating various GMC operations, specifically focusing on the new rolling awards process.
+The administrator would be included in the multisignature wallet alongside the other committee members.

 ## Specification

 - The GMC’s chief mission SHALL be to distribute Grants and Bounties, retrospectively and prospectively, in order to harness the community’s talent to further the goals of the protocol.
 - The GMC SHALL abide by the following definitions for grants, bounties, and retrospective awards:
   - Grant : A proposal submitted by an individual or group that proposes some action with an estimate of cost and payment schedule.
 Grants SHALL be a set amount broken up and paid over a set period.
 This might be X RPL paid over 13 inflation cycles (13x 28 days).
 This contract is awarded to the entity that submitted the proposal if the grant is approved.
   - Bounty : A proposal submitted by an individual or group that proposes a payment for an achieved result of a specific task/project.
 The bounty proposal SHOULD establish the desired outcome, state an award compensation amount with a payment schedule, and describe how interested parties can compete in the selection process for the bounty.
 The entity that submitted the proposal MAY or MAY NOT be the person(s) awarded the bounty contract.
   - Retrospective Award: A proposal submitted by an individual or group that proposes a payment for a previously-achieved result.
 The retrospective award SHOULD detail the work that was completed and the positive impacts for the protocol that would merit such an award.
 The entity that submitted the retrospective award proposal MAY or MAY NOT be the person(s) awarded a retrospective award for the work documented in the proposal.

 ### Operations

 #### Awards process

-- The GMC SHALL publish an open call for grant, bounty, and retrospective award applications by the first of the month of the first month after the successful creation of the scoring rubric (see below), with deadlines for application falling on the 15th of that month.
-Subsequent calls for applications SHALL occur at the start of every quarter - January, April, July, and October, following the same 1st of the month/15th of the month deadline schema.
-- The GMC SHALL score applications and announce proposed recipients by the final day of the month after the successful creation of the scoring rubric.
-Subsequent announcements of proposed recipients SHALL occur every quarter - January, April, July, and October, following the same final day of the month deadline schema.
+- Community members can submit grant, bounty, and retrospective award applications at any time.
+On the last Sunday of each month, the GMC provides comments and makes decisions on these applications, including support, funding, and approval or rejection.
+The GMC administrator contacts the awardee to share detailed decision notes and rationale.
+If the awardee appeals the decision, the GMC addresses their feedback at next month's discussion meeting.
+On the last Sunday of the following month, the GMC may revise its decision.
+If the appeal is denied, the applicant must restart the application process.
 - Prior to the first call for applications, the GMC SHALL develop one or more rubrics by which to select winning grants and bounties.
 The rubric(s) SHALL be publicly posted and anyone so interested in participating SHALL be solicited in their development.
 The GMC MAY choose to develop